RhubarbPHP/Rhubarb/docs/application.md

 Normally an application will have just one Application object.
 It is possible to create secondary application instances which can be used when unit testing.
 For example a SaaS application might need to instantiate it's landlord application in order to test particular API calls.
-This can be achieved with acceptance or functional testing using many tools (codeception, selenium, phantomjs) however it is so much easier to unit test it as it is more likely to have greater coverage.
+This can be achieved with acceptance or functional testing using many tools (codeception, selenium, phantomjs) however acceptance tests are usually harder to create and so the easier it is to unit test the more likely it is to be covered.

 ## Using the Application object